home | what's new | other sitescontact | about

 • Because if Jesus is Man, and if all of us are thus similarly endowed to potentially emulate the Great Elder Brother, then, pray tell, what need have we of a "Holy Mother Church" to save us? - thank you, but no, they will say to her.

-Of what use are magic hand-signs and magic words when one has received, as original factory installation, a soul made in the very image of God!
-The people do not need to be 'saved' - they just need to open their eyes to what they already possess.
+Of what use are magic hand-signs and magic words when one has received, as original factory installation, a soul made in the very image of God.
+The truth is, the people do not need to be 'saved' - they just need to open their eyes to what they already possess.

 But who will preach this good news when there is so much money and power to be gained by convincing people that they are scum and unlovable, but for the high-priced services of the Nice Young Man at Church?